-- a.
-"For patients using BiLevel PAP and CPAP Devices: Discontinue use of affected units and consult with physicians to determine the benefits of continuing therapy and potential risks." - b.
-"For patients using life-sustaining mechanical ventilator devices: DO NOT discontinue or alter prescribed therapy, without consulting physicians to determine appropriate next steps."
-12
+- 54. Philips issued the following advice to patients using any of the Recalled Devices: - "For patients using BiLevel PAP and CPAP devices: Discontinue use of affected units and consult with physicians to determine the benefits of continuing therapy and potential risks."
+12 - "For patients using life-sustaining mechanical ventilator devices: DO NOT discontinue or alter prescribed therapy, without consulting physicians to determine appropriate next steps."
+13